fdel15/rulers2/README.md

 ## Usage

-I have used this framework to host a very simple app you can find [here](https://github.com/fdel15/best_quotes).
+I have used this framework to build a very simple app you can find [here](https://github.com/fdel15/best_quotes).

 ## Contributing